KartikKannapur/kartikkannapur.github.io/mooc.md

 - Statistical Inference 2nd edition by Casella and Berger - Page 66 of 686 - Exercise Problem 1.18

-- Applied Regression Analysis, 3rd Edition by Norman R. Draper, Harry Smith - Page 31 of 704
+- Applied Regression Analysis, 3rd Edition by Norman R. Draper, Harry Smith - Page 37 of 704 - 1.3 - ANOVA

 - Sams Teach Yourself SQL in 24 Hours - Page 136 of 495 - Chapter 8